rfaulkner/RickshawChartWrap/README.md

 [1] https://github.com/shutterstock/rickshaw

-To use the chart wrapper with an AJAX chart object:
+To use the chart wrapper with an AJAX chart object the following script will render a chart constructed by the chart factory method in chart.js:

     <div id="content">